grafana/loki/docs/README.md

 When a PR is merged to master with changes in the `docs/sources` directory, those changes are automatically synched to the grafana/website repo and published to the staging site.

 Generally, someone from marketing will publish to production each day, so as long as the sync is successful your docs edits will be published.
-Alternatively, you can refer to [publishing to production](https://github.com/grafana/website#publishing-to-production-grafanacom) if you'd like to do it yourself.